-The Cambridgeshire & Peterborough Safeguarding Children Partnership Board is clear that there must be respectful challenge whenever a professional or agency has a concern about the action or inaction of another.
+The Cambridgeshire & Peterborough Executive Safeguarding Partnership Board is clear that there must be respectful challenge whenever a professional or agency has a concern about the action or inaction of another.
 The aim must be to resolve a professional disagreement at the earliest possible stage, always keeping in mind that the child and young person’s safety and welfare is paramount.

 If a child is thought to be at immediate risk of harm, the designated safeguarding lead in your agency should be informed immediately.

 Any worker who feels that a decision is not safe, or is inappropriate, can initially consult their supervisor / manager to clarify their thinking, if required.
 They should be able to evidence the nature and source of the concerns and should keep a record of all discussions.

 Concerns relating to decisions, suspected wrongdoing or dangers at work within an agency, should be raised in line with each agency’s policies for dealing with such matters, including, but not limited to, those setting out the arrangements for ‘whistleblowing’.